 Patient H's heart rate is slightly irregular, with a soft systolic ejection murmur.
 Evaluation of her lungs indicates diminished breath sounds in the bases with no adventitious sounds.
-Abdomen palpation finds it to be soft and non-tender, with active bowel sounds and no signs of hepatosplenomegaly.
+The abdomen is soft and non-tender, with active bowel sounds and no signs of hepatosplenomegaly.
 As noted, Patient H has 1+ pitting chronic edema and vascular changes to lower extremities.
 There are no active skin lesions.
 Neurologic assessment shows no focal deficit.
 Extremity strength is rated 4 out of 5.
 A mini-mental status exam is administered, and the patient scores 22/30, indicating mild cognitive impairment.

 Blood is drawn and sent to the laboratory for CBC and a basic metabolic panel.
 The results are:

-- Leukocytes: 5,700 cells/mcL

-- RBC: 3.02 million cells/mcL
+Leukocytes: 5,700 cells/mcLRBC: 3.02 million cells/mcL

-- Hgb: 8.1 g/dL
+Hgb: 8.1 g/dLHCT: 25.2%

-- HCT: 25.2%

-- MCV: 83 fL
+MCV: 83 fL

-- MCH: 26.5 Hgb/cell
+• MCH: 26.5 Hgb/cell

-- MCHC: 32%

-- RDW-CV: 15.8%
+MCHC: 32%RDW-CV: 15.8%

-- Platelets: 150,000 cells/mcL
+• Platelets: 150,000 cells/mcL

-- Glucose: 82 mg/dL
+• Glucose: 82 mg/dL

-- Blood urea nitrogen (BUN): 34 mg/dL
+• Blood urea nitrogen (BUN): 34 mg/dL

-- Creatinine: 1.4 mg/dL
+• Creatinine: 1.4 mg/dL

-- GFR: 38 mL/minute/1.73 m2
+• GFR: 38 mL/minute/1.73 m2